digital-asset/docs.daml.com/docs/2.8.0/docs/daml/reference/choices.rst

 .. literalinclude:: ../code-snippets/Reference.daml
    :language: daml
-   :start-after: -- start new controller snippet
+   :start-after: -- start controller snippet
-   :end-before: -- end new controller snippet
+   :end-before: -- end controller snippet

 - ``controller`` keyword
 - The controller is a comma-separated list of values, where each value is either a party or a collection of parties.